-- The removal of Superannuation Guarantee contributions from the concessional contributions cap. - The increase of the concessional contribution cap for all Australians over 50 to \$60,000, with a provision for indexation.
+- The removal of Superannuation Guarantee contributions from the concessional contributions cap with an appropriate reduction in additional top up contributions. - The increase of the concessional contribution cap for all Australians over 50 to \$60,000, with a provision for indexation. - Expand opportunities for individuals to make catch-up non-concessional contributions.
+For example, the bring-forward period could be increased - for example, increase the bringforward period.